niemasd/How-to-Teach-Online/teach_online/modalities.md

 Flipped Classroom
   A teaching method in which students read/watch learning materials and work on problems asynchronously before class, and in-class time is reserved for problem solving, discussion, and other activities {cite:p}`bishop_flipped_2013`.
+HyFlex
+  Short for "Hybrid-Flexible": a model of course design that allows students to flexibly choose between in-person or online participation {cite:p}`beatty_transitioning_2007`.
 Micro-Classes
   Pre-assigned small groups of students led by an Instructional Assistant that remain the same throughout the entire course {cite:p}`alvarado_micro-classes_2017`.